Xyclade/MachineLearning/Readme.md

 <img src="./Images/Formula3.png" />

 Now what does this -1.307229 represent?
-Basically it says that the model that predicted these values performs +/- 1.31 percent worse than returning the average each time a value is to be predicted.
+Basically it says that the model that predicted these values performs about 1.31 percent worse than returning the average each time a value is to be predicted.
 In other words, we could better use the average function as a predictor rather than the model in this specific case.

 ##Common pitfalls
 This section describes some common pitfalls in applying machine learning techniques.
 The idea of this section is to make you aware of these pitfalls and help you prevent actually walking into one yourself.